KaTeX/KaTeX/docs/options.md

     text mode; KaTeX renders the argument in text mode anyway.
   - `"textEnv"`: A row of an `{array}` environment has more `&`-separated cells than the column argument declares.
 LaTeX would raise an error.
-  - `"noCharacterMetrics"`: No character metrics for a given symbol in the specified style and mode.
+  - `"symbolNotInFont"`: No character metrics for a given symbol in the specified style and mode.

   A second category of `errorCode`s never throw errors, but their strictness